nikita-s-wrk/qpg-connectedhomeip/README.md

-# QPGxxxx Connected Home over IP SDKs
+# Qorvo QPG Matter SDKs

-This repository contains the specific files needed to enable CHIP on Qorvo platforms.
+This repository contains the specific files needed to enable Matter on Qorvo platforms.
 Source code in this repository is covered by the license agreement in [Qorvo_EULA.txt](Qorvo_EULA.txt).

-Example applications on the different platforms are available in the CHIP repository, which can be found under:
+Example applications on the different platforms are available in the Matter repository, which can be found under:

 [https://github.com/project-chip/connectedhomeip](https://github.com/project-chip/connectedhomeip)